weglot/translate-bundle/README.md

 ### Caching

-We implemented usage of `weglot.translations` service for both Symfony 4 and Symfony 3 (`symfony/cache` bundle was released with Symfony 3, so no compatibility for Symfony 2).
+We implemented usage of cache pool service for both Symfony 4 and Symfony 3 (`symfony/cache` bundle was released with Symfony 3, so there is no compatibility for Symfony 2).

 If you wanna use cache, just add `cache: true` to this bundle configuration.
-It will use a file-based cache through Symfony [`FilesystemAdapter`](https://symfony.com/doc/current/components/cache/adapters/filesystem_adapter.html)
+It will use a file-based cache through Symfony `cache.system` service.

-To clear the cache, you just have to use our custom command:
+To clear the cache, you just have to use the usual pool clear command:
 ```
-$ php bin/console weglot:cache:clear
+$ php bin/console cache:pool:clear weglot_translate.cache
 ```

 ### Optional - Hreflang links